Ameb/oraclejet-summercamp2018/README.md

 4. Run `npm start` and it should up `mock-server` and oracle jet cli with the app
 5. Have fun

-Note: Plaese, have 2 terminals, one is running the `npm start` (mock and app), on antoher terminal go to directly to the app folder to run `ojet cli` commands when is needed
+Note: Please, have 2 terminals, one running `npm start` (mock and app).
+On another terminal go tdirectly to the app folder to run `ojet cli` commands when needed